endojs/endo/packages/exo/docs/exo-taxonomy.md

 Like the big stores, the virtual exo objects created by the functions returned by `defineVirtualExoClass` or `defineVirtualExoClassKit` are written to external storage outside the JavaScript heap.
 But these are ephemeral -- they do not survive upgrade.
 Their only purpose is for high cardinality, so we do not provide a convenience for directly making exo instances.
 IOW, there is no `makeVirtualExo`.

 ### DurableExo*
-The durable exo objects created by `makeDurableExo` or the functions returned by `defineDurableExoClass` or `defineDurableExoClassKit` are also written to external storage.
+The durable exo objects created by the functions returned by `defineDurableExoClass` or `defineDurableExoClassKit` are also written to external storage.
 These can also survive upgrade, and so can be passed in baggage to a successor vat-incarnation.
+Note that there is no `makeDurableExo`, although the need is largely covered by `prepareExo`.

+### Class Cardinality
-Note that the total number of exo classes must still low cardinality, even if they are virtual or durable.
-Being virtual or durable only enables the instances to be high cardinality.
+The total number of exo classes must be low cardinality, regardless of virtual/durable status.
+Being virtual or durable only enables class *instances* to be high cardinality.

-This `@endo/exo` package itself exports only the heap variants, and so only exports the names

-- `makeExo`
-- `defineExoClass`
-- `defineExoClassKit`

-The virtual and durable variants are contributed by higher layer packages that build on this one, such as `@agoric/vat-data`.

-## Make/Define vs Prepare (Durable only)
+## Make/Define vs Prepare

 "prepare" is like "provide" in that it defines something that should be in the baggage, using the one that is there if found, but otherwise making a new one and registering it, so that the successor vat-invocation will find it at the same place in the baggage.
 Unlike "provide", for each exo behavior already in the baggage, one must call "prepare" immediately --- during the first crank of the vat incarnation.
 What is passed in baggage is only the state of the durable objects.
 Only the `prepare*` calls associate that state with code, giving it behavior.
 All these objects must be prepared early, so they know how to react when they receive messages.

-- **_`prepareExo`_** <br>
+- `prepareExo`:
-  Like `makeExo` but for a durable exo in baggage.
+  Each call returns a durable exo in baggage, creating it first if necessary.
+- `prepareExoClass`:
+  Each call returns a "make" function for the durable exo class in baggage, creating it first if necessary.
+- `prepareExoClassKit`:
+  Each call returns a "makeKit" function for the durable exo class kit in baggage, creating it first if necessary.

+## Package Organization

+This `@endo/exo` package itself exports only the heap variants:

+- `makeExo`
-- **_`prepareExoClass`_** <br>
+- `defineExoClass`
-  Like `defineExoClass` but for a durable exo in baggage.
-- **_`prepareExoClassKit`_** <br>
+- `defineExoClassKit`

-  Like `defineExoClassKit` but for a durable exo in baggage.
+The virtual and durable variants are contributed by higher layer packages that build upon it, such as `@agoric/vat-data`.